CULIN 1101

 2 Credit Hours

-This course will teach students' techniques in a fast casual concept positioned between fast food and casual dining.
-Counter service will be emphasized through techniques: merchandising, up selling and customer service.
+Techniques in a fast casual concept positioned between fast food and casual dining will be explored.
+Counter service will be emphasized through techniques: merchandising, up selling, and customer service.
 Focus on front and back of the house positions in a fast casual restaurant.
 (4 lab hours)

 CULIN 1105